NASA-IMPACT/admg-backend/api_app/api_documentation.md

 ## Full Table Query
 As mentioned above, the most basic query returns the full data from a table.
 For example `https://admg.nasa-impact.net/api/campaign` will return a list of all published campaign items in the database.

-Below is a contrived example of the results from a `/campaign/` query, with ... indicating the continuation of additional metadata and additional campaigns.
+Below is a contrived example of the results from a `campaign` query, with ... indicating the continuation of additional metadata and additional campaigns.
 Here you can see abbreviated metadata for two campaigns, OLYMPEX and ACES.

 ```
 {